Southern Main Line: History

 The first parts of the line opened in 1856 between Malmö and Lund, and the last parts in 1874.
 An unusual route was chosen as the line passed far from many of the bigger towns at the time, such as Hörby and Kristianstad.
 This was an attempt to "colonize" the countryside and populate it.
 Another strategic choice was to put it far from the coast to minimize vulnerability to military attacks.
 A number of new towns sprung up or grew as the line brought access to the area, such as Eslöv and Hässleholm.

 Initially the route Katrineholm–Nässjö was called Eastern Main Line, whereas the original definition of Southern Main Line was kept and thus reserved for Malmö–Nässjö–Falköping.
 Not until 1990, the newly founded railway authority Banverket changed the official definition according to modern use.
 (Nässjö–Falköping became known as Jönköping Line.)

 Present

 The line entirely consists of at least double track, with four tracks on the section Malmö–Arlöv.
-Today high-speed X 2000 trains travel at 200 km/h for large parts of the way.
+Today higher-speed X 2000 trains travel at 200 km/h for large parts of the way.